Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 • Treat FP II as an integration exam, not a stack of independent topic silos.

-• Keep one running notebook for cross-domain links such as retirement -> tax drawdown, business -> estate liquidity, or family-law change -> insurance and beneficiary redesign.
+• Keep one running notebook for cross-area links such as retirement -> tax drawdown, business -> estate liquidity, or family-law change -> insurance and beneficiary redesign.

 • Review with longer client scenarios often enough that implementation order still feels visible under time pressure.